 The native vegetation found along the Newcastle coastline is quite limited due to pressures from urbanisation and the spread of the highly invasive coastal weed - Bitou Bush (Chrysanthemoides monilifera).
-While our coastline is subject to significant pressures, there is still a small, but important vegetation corridor that exists along most of the coast.
-We work with organisations such as Landcare to undertake revegetation works along our coastline to maintain this vital corridor.
+We work with organisations such as Landcare to undertake revegetation works along our coastline to maintain its vegetation corridor.

 Examples of the plants found along our coastline include: